isomerpages/psd-publicservice/index.md

       linktext: Learn more
       url: /join-us/what-to-expect/
       infoboxes:
-        - title: We’re passionate about improving lives.
+        - title: A meaningful career
           description: Your work helps to build a better tomorrow.
 Join a team that tackles current and future challenges on a national scale.
-        - title: We invest in your growth.
+        - title: Growth and development
-          description: Grow as a professional and realise your aspirations through diverse training, rotation and attachment programmes.
+          description: We invest in our people.
+Grow as a professional through diverse opportunities like job rotations and career coaching.
         - title: Your well-being is important to us.
-          description: Enhance physical & mental health with our wellness programmes.
+          description: >
-            Balance work-life priorities with flexible arrangements.
+            Improve work-life balance with flexible work arrangements.
+Benefit from employee wellness programmes.
   - infopic:
       title: Read about us on Challenge
       subtitle: The Public Service Insider